GameStop soars again; Wall Street bends under the pressure

 In response, many users on Reddit have said they can keep up the pressure longer than hedge funds can stay solvent, although they often use more colorful language to say that.

-The Securities and Exchange Commission said Friday that is evaluating "the extreme price volatility of certain stocks' trading prices," warning that such volatility can expose investors to "rapid and severe losses and undermine market confidence."
+The SEC said Friday that is evaluating “the extreme price volatility of certain stocks’ trading prices,” warning that such volatility can expose investors to “rapid and severe losses and undermine market confidence.”

-A day after Robinhood and other brokerages were criticized for restricting buying of shares in GameStop and other high-volume stocks, the agency said it “will closely review actions taken by regulated entities that may disadvantage investors or otherwise unduly inhibit their ability to trade certain securities.”

 AP Business Writer Joe McDonald contributed.